-OKWU has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE), Olathe, Kansas.
+OKWU has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE), Olathe, Kansas.
 The business programs in the following degrees are accredited by IACBE:

-- Bachelor of Science in Business Administration - Bachelor of Science in Organizational Management - Master of Business Administration (See Graduate Catalog)
+- Bachelor of Science in Business Administration - Bachelor of Science in Organizational Management - Master of Business Administration and Master of Science in Strategic Leadership (See Graduate Catalog)

-The International Assembly for Collegiate Business Education (IACBE) is a specialized, professional accrediting body for business programs in student-centered colleges and universities throughout the world.
+The International Accreditation Council for Business Education (IACBE) is a specialized, professional accrediting body for business programs in student-centered colleges and universities throughout the world.
 The IACBE exists to promote, develop, and recognize excellence in business education.
 The IACBE's philosophy of accreditation is centered on student learning and operational outcomes, which makes it flexible and adaptable.